 Among patients who underwent PCI for stable or unstable coronary artery disease, a genotype-guided strategy was not beneficial compared to standard therapy.
-The primary outcome of major adverse cardiovascular events was similar between treatment groups at 12 months.
+The primary outcome of major adverse cardiovascular events was similar between treatment groups at 12 months and during extended follow-up.
 Bleeding was similar between groups.
 Instead of considering the time to first event, when the time to multiple recurrent events was considered, there was possible benefit to a genotype-guided strategy to identify patients with loss of function alleles and up-titration of antiplatelet therapy.

 Pereira NL, Farkouh ME, So D, et al. Effect of Genotype-Guided Oral P2Y12 Inhibitor Selection vs Conventional Clopidogrel Therapy on Ischemic Outcomes After Percutaneous Coronary Intervention: The TAILOR-PCI Randomized Clinical Trial.
 JAMA 2020;324:761-71.